Dianthidium arizonicum

 Distribution

-Southwestern United States, with confirmed records from Arizona ( locality) and Utah.
+Southwestern United States, with confirmed records from Arizona (type locality) and Utah.
 The occurs in the Colorado Plateau region and adjacent areas.
 Distribution records indicate presence in North America with documented observations in Coconino County, Arizona and Kane County, Utah.

 Seasonality